You are currently viewing Beyond the Gut: The Probiotic Guide to Mineral Absorption and Total Systemic Health

 We have up to 10X more bacteria than we do human cells and contain 2-5 pounds of crucial, live bacteria!

-These phenomenal keepers of our health, communicate with every aspect of our human body to protect us from illness.
-Some bacterium can lie dormant, be neutral, or extend into our human cells which is why these fighting probiotic strains of bacteria are needed to keep them in balance.
+These phenomenal keepers of our health communicate with every aspect of our human body to protect us from illness.
+Some bacteria can lie dormant, be neutral, or extend into our human cells, which is why these fighting probiotic strains of bacteria are needed to keep them in balance.

 What Do Probiotics Do For Your Gut?